sensu/sensu-docs-legacy/0.9/adding_a_check.md

 ## Testing the check

-Finally, restart sensu on the client and server nodes.
+Finally, restart Sensu on the client and server nodes.

 After a few minutes we should see the following in the `/var/log/sensu/sensu-client.log` on the client: